 - Be willing to subscribe to the oath of affirmation of allegiance for public employees.

 - Be in good physical condition and free from disease or defects that would interfere with the satisfactory performance of the duties of this position.

 Application Process for Reserve Duty

-The first step for each interested applicant is to get the standard Employment Application which is available by clicking here, or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Office.
+The first step for each interested applicant is to get the standard Employment Application which is available by clicking here, or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Department.

 As established by BLEOST, all applicants must successfully complete the required PT screening at a rate of 50% to gain acceptance to the Reserve/Parttime Academy.
 Once accepted, cadets must complete the required PT test at a minimum 70% success level to complete the Reserve/Part-time Academy.

 The background check is performed in three phases.
 The first phase is the completion of a Background Investigation Form, which is returned to a Professional Standards officer.

 The second phase is an interview between the applicant and the Professional Standards officer, to review the information on the form, ensure that all requested information is present, and clarify any information as required.

 The final phase is the actual investigation, performed by an Professional Standards officer, based upon the information provided by the applicant.

 Each applicant will be required to undergo a voice stress analysis examination, provided by the Sheriff’s Office.
 It is a series of approximately 20 questions, and takes no more than 45 minutes to perform.